davbeek/gitinspectorgui-old/README.md

 ## Installation: Linux

-First install git via your Linux distribution's package manager.
+First install Git via your Linux distribution's package manager.

 There is no executable app binary available for Linux.
-To only way to run gitinspectorgui on Linux is by installing gitinspectorgui from PyPI.
+To only way to run gitinspectorgui on Linux is by installing it from PyPI.
 This can be done via:

 `pip install gitinspectorgui`